learn-co-students/module-4-code-challenge-round-2-nyc-web-100719-mod-4-retake-code-challenge-1577802428/README.md

 Your job will be to make our app work according to the following specifications.

-## Setup instructions
+## Setup instructions X

 Open up 2 terminals and in one, please run `json-server --watch db.json` and in the other run `npm install && npm start`.
 This should get your servers up and running!

 ## Deliverables

-1. Display poems from the database
+1. Display poems from the database X

 Our back-end team reports that our API is good to go!
 Make a GET request to `http://localhost:3000/poems` to fetch poem data.
 Use this data to render `Poem` components in the `PoemContainer`!

-2. Log in / log out
+2. Log in / log out X

-Use the `LoginForm` to capture a user's username and then display this username in the `UserHeader`
+X Use the `LoginForm` to capture a user's username and then display this username in the `UserHeader`

 Right now we are displaying both the `LoginForm` and the `UserHeader`, but only one should be showing at any given time - `UserHeader` should only display when a user has been logged in, and `LoginForm` should only display when there is no user.
 Clicking the log out button on `UserHeader` should clear the user's username and cause the `LoginForm` to reappear.
+X

-3. Post poems
+3. Post poems X

 There is a form for creating poems inside `NewPoemForm`.
 When a user submit's a poem, it should be added to the list of poems on the right.
 You can use the username provided during log in to give the poem its `author` attribute.
 A user must not be able to do this when they are not logged in!